SaumyaO/IOT/README.md

 # IOT

-This is a project on Distributed Social Distance Alert System.
+This is a project on Decentralized Social Distance Alert and Monitoring System.

 It is zephyr project.